tkt-lapio/tkt-lapio.github.io/_posts/1969-28-12-about-googling.markdown

 ## Use the proper Google search syntax.

 Google actually supports a variety of different search operators.
 Using a hyphen ("-") in front of a word will filter out irrelevatn words.
 For example, if you are searching for something related to the programming language Python, (and your search is history is not filled with programming related searches), it might be a good idea to search for "python -snake" for optimal results.
 If you want to search for a specific sentence, use quotation marks around it.
-YOu can find more info [here](https://support.google.com/websearch/answer/2466433).
+You can find more info [here](https://support.google.com/websearch/answer/2466433).

 ## Make use of error messages.

-If your problem relates to a specific program example, you are usually displayed some sort of error message.
+If your problem relates to a specific program, you will usually be shown some error message.
 Error messages are extremely valuable when debugging, as they are in fact designed to give out useful information about a specific problem.
-First of all, make sure to read the error message throughoutly yourself, as they may be quite easily understandable, depending on the program.
+First of all, **make sure to read the error message throughoutly yourself**, as they may be quite easily understandable, depending on the program.
 However, if you don't understand the message or the problem, you can simply Google the error message itself -- this will usually take you to GitHub, where someone has created an issue of the problem.
 Make sure to remove all identifying aspects of the message, such as file paths, as they will distort the search results.
 Try to find the essential part of the error message, that you think other people might have searched for as well.

 ## Find similar problems.